Frequently Asked Questions

 Reconnect Rochester is a 501(c)3, non-profit organization that promotes transportation alternatives including public transit, cycling, and walking.
 We envision a community connected by a robust transportation network that makes it easy for everyone—regardless of physical or economic ability—to get around.
 Learn more about us here.

 Cool!
 Thanks for thinking of us.
 We’d love to set up a table and pass out information at your next event.
-Because we are mostly volunteers, we can’t always find enough helping hands, but if you contact us with enough advance notice we will make every effort to be there.
+Contact us with event info and we will be there!

-Sometimes, yes.
-Our board members have given talks and presentations for the likes of TEDxRochester, Greentopia Futures Summit, Greater Rochester Active Transportation Symposium, University of Rochester, and many others.
-However, because we are volunteers, we can’t always make it happen.
+We have given talks and presentations for the likes of TEDxRochester, Greentopia Futures Summit, Greater Rochester Active Transportation Symposium, University of Rochester, and many others.
 Please contact us with plenty of advance notice and let us know what you have in mind.

 They are pretty neat, aren’t they?
 If you want to find out what it would take to get fiberglass cubes at bus stops in your neighborhood or town, please contact us and we’ll fill you in.
 You can also learn more about the program here on our website.